defi-wonderland/hai-core/docs/src/detailed/proxies/hai_safe_manager.md

 ### Key Methods:

 - `openSAFE`: Deploys a new SAFE Handler contract and registers it in the SAFE Manager.
-- `transferSAFEOwnership`: Transfers ownership of a SAFE to another address (doesn't reset SAFE protection).
+- `transferSAFEOwnership`: Initiates the ownership transfer of a SAFE to another address (doesn't reset SAFE protection).
+- `acceptSAFEOwnership`: Commits to the ownership transfer of a SAFE to another address (needs to be called by the new SAFE owner).
 - `modifySAFECollateralization`: Modifies the collateralization ratio of a SAFE (lock/free collateral and/or generate/repay debt).
 - `transferCollateral`: Transfers collateral from one account to another.
 - `transferInternalCoins`: Transfers internal coins from one account to another.